-The Senegal river forms the border with Mauritania and its main tributary marks the frontier with Mali.
-At the centre, the Saloum flows into the sea via a long estuary full of mangroves.
-These rivers are subject to seasonal variations, except for the Senegal, which has been developed so as to allow the irrigation of its delta.
+The Senegal River forms the border with Mauritania and its main affluent marks the boundary with Mali.
+In the centre, the Saloum flows into the sea through a long estuary cluttered with mangroves.
+These rivers are subject to seasonal variations, except for the Senegal, which was developed to irrigate its delta.

-Three major ethnic groups (Wolof, Serer and Djoula) make up the Senegalese population, the overwhelming majority of which are Muslim.
-A common national language, Wolof, is spoken throughout the country, as well as in Gambia.
-Education is, however, in French.
+Four main ethnic groups (Wolof, Halpulaaren, Serer and Diola) make up the Senegalese population, the vast majority of whom are Muslim.
+A common national language (Wolof) is spoken throughout the country, as well as in Gambia.
+Education however is given in French.

-The Senegalese population is distributed very unequally across the country's 11 regions.
-The Dakar region, which occupies 0.3% of the country’s area, is home to nearly 22% of total population.
-It is estimated that there are 2 million Senegalese working outside the country.
+The Senegalese population is very unevenly distributed among the country's 11 regions.
+The Dakar region, which occupies 0.3% of the land area, is home to almost 23% of the total population.
+It is estimated that 2 million Senegalese work outside the country.

-Senegal, which used to be a prosperous country, began to decline at the time of the great droughts of the 1970s.
-The industrial base was based upon groundnut oil mills, fisheries and, to a lesser extent, cotton.
-With the crash of world food prices, the over-exploitation of resources and the transformation in food habits in Europe, the main importer of Senegalese products, it collapsed.
-The government had not realised the extent of this decline in time, and so had not put in place an adequate conversion and restructuring policy.
-The informal sector continues to dominate economic activity in Senegal.
+Senegal, once a prosperous country, went into decline after the great droughts of the 1970s.
+The industrial fabric was based on groundnut oil mills, fishing and, to a lesser extent, cotton.
+It collapsed with the decrease in world commodity prices, the overexploitation of resources and the transformation of eating habits in Europe, the main importer of Senegalese products.
+The government did not recognise this decline in time and did not put in place a sufficient alternative and restructuring policy.
+The informal sector continues to dominate the economic activity of the Senegalese population.